heoj10272/heoj10272.github.io/tags.md

 sidebar: true
 order: 5
 description: >
-  List of all categories & tags of the blog.
+  List of all categories & tags in blog.
 ---